 Unlike baking sweets and other confectionery cuisine, candy making requires no basic chemistry understanding and is far more forgiving towards the uneven hand.
 Once you’ve established your syrupy base of liquefied sugar, you can begin to add ingredients to customize your candy.
 The heat levels will determine the texture and solidity of the candy.

 The sweetest of the bunch?
-I picked the Demmex Copper Zabaglione Pan.
+I picked the Demmex Copper Zabaglione Pan from Amazon.

 Aside from the ingredients being used, the saucepan in which you boil your candy in will have the greatest bearing on the quality of the finished product.
 Even heat distribution is important, as are durability and tenacity of material, as you may be subjecting your candy cookware to long periods of high heat, with near-constant stirring.